-After you create a site, you can use the site's workspace to edit and manage information, configure a catalog, add pages and content, set sharing levels, and more.
-Use the site's Customize menu to define a theme, header, and footer; design the layout; set up menu links; and more.
-Learn how to create, manage, and edit pages.
+After you create a site, use the site's workspace to edit and manage information, configure a catalog, add pages and content, set sharing levels, and more.
+Use the site's Customize panel to define a theme, header, and footer.
+You can also design the layout, set up menu links, and more.

-- To open a site or page in edit mode, use one of the following options:
+To open a site in edit mode, complete the following steps:

 Note: